benjamindkilleen/benjamindkilleen.github.io/_drafts/david-lyons.md

 unquenched.
 The class hardly skipped a beat, despite this interruption, and he merely said, "Go on," to the underclassmen who had been speaking.

-The previous quarter, our class had enjoyed an easygoing Indian man who seldom bothered himself with who had done the reading and brought everyone coffee and donuts on the last day of class.
-Try as I might, I cannot remember this kind man's name.
+In the Winter quarter, our class enjoyed an easygoing Indian professor who seldom bothered with who had done the reading and brought everyone coffee on the last day of class.
+This kind man's name now escapes me.

 David Lyons, on the other hand, let us know that he was a different kind of professor.
 He stated in class and on the syllabus that he reserved the right cold call any one of us, asking about the